 |---|---|

-| Declaration upon arrival of the goods | Pre-arrival declaration before arrival |
+| Declaration on arrival of the goods | Pre-arrival declaration |

-| Document/form to be completed | Exchange of structured electronic messages |
+| Document/form to complete | Exchange of structured electronic messages |

-| Process not very compatible with automation | Compatible with API / EDI in DELTA IE |
+| Process not very compatible with automation | API / EDI compatible in DELTA IE |

 | Late risk analysis | Risk analysis before unloading |